9 Trends and Predictions for Modern Manufacturers in 2020

-Small manufacturing has been in top gear throughout the last twelve months, as more and more people decide to live their dreams and start their own craft businesses.
+Manufacturing has been in top gear throughout the past year, as more and more people decide to live their dreams and start their own craft businesses.

-The popularisation of these specialty manufacturers has been part of greater growing trends that are drawing the maker closer to the consumer than ever before.
+The popularisation of these specialty manufacturers has been part of a greater growing trend that is drawing the maker closer to the consumer than ever before.

 Consumers are now searching out the products they desire rather than just taking what the retailers are offering them.

-So, all considered, here are 7 trends and predictions for 2019 in the small manufacturing world.
+So, all considered, here are 9 trends and predictions for 2020 in the manufacturing world.

 2. Expect to See a Shift to Multi-channel Sales

-Although small manufacturers are using ecommerce as their main sales channel, that does not mean that more traditional methods have been abandoned.
+Although scaling manufacturers are using e-commerce as their main sales channel, that does not mean that the more traditional methods of selling have been completely abandoned yet.

-In fact trade fairs and resellers are still high on the list for workshops and small manufacturers.
+In fact, trade fairs and resellers as a sales channel are still high on the list for manufacturers.
 The facts back it up too.

 91% of trade show goers say that stalls affect their buying decisions.